pabtomas/dotfiles/navy/SPEC.md

 - **type**: list
 - **required**: false
 - **default**: `[]`
 - **description**: List of Datasources available in GO templates.
 In this list, **A Datasource have to be a YAML file to be correctly processed by Navy**.
-More details on the Datasource available fields into the [Datasource object section](#datasource-object).
+More details on the Datasource available attributes into the [Datasource object section](#datasource-object).
 - **good to know**:
     - The `datasources` keyword is the first thing Navy will processed when executed, its location can not be outside your main Navy file.
 - **exemple**: